getporter/porter/docs/content/quickstart/porter-yaml.md

 The version configuration follows [Semantic Versioning](https://semver.org).
 A specific version of a bundle provides a set of functionality.

-The description configuration provides addiitonal information about the bundle and its functionality.
+The description configuration provides insight into what the bundle will install and its capabilities.
+For example does it install a database server and provide operations for managing it in production including backup and restore?

 The tag configuration is used when the bundle is published to a registry in the format of `REGISTRY/IMAGE` or `REGISTRY/IMAGE:TAG`.